MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

 ## Example usage

-In this example, we will use a custom **CloudScript** function to increment a statistic - **Score** - and then push a message to the player with the updated player statistics via PubSub.
+In this example, we will use a custom CloudScript function to increment a statistic - **Score** - and then push a message to the player with the updated player statistics via PubSub.

 1. First we need to create a statistic for players.
 This is done under [Leaderboards](../../social/tournaments-leaderboards/index.md).
 Select **Leaderboards** and create a new leaderboard with the following settings:

    ![Leaderboard Statistic Setup](images/leaderboard-setup-score.png)

 2. We need a [CloudScript](../../automation/cloudscript/index.md) function that you can run on a player, to increment the statistic for the player and then fire your custom event.
 You can edit this directly in PlayFab by going to **Automation --> CloudScript**.
-Add the handler shown below to your **CloudScript**.
+Add the handler shown below to your CloudScript.

    ```javascript